 The consumption of the City's utilities is impacted by local weather patterns and the growth of new homes and businesses in the market.
-In recent years, there has been a decreasing consumption trend in all of the utilities due to a combination of demand side management programs, decreased growth, and economic conditions.
-This slower growth and reduced demand has allowed the City to defer adding generating capacity for its utilities.
+In recent years, there has been a decreasing consumption trend per capita in all of the utilities due mainly to the City's demand side management programs.
+The resulting slower growth in demand has allowed the City to defer adding generating capacity for its utilities.
 The cost of fuel is recovered from customers through cost recovery adjustments that are not part of base rates to customers.
 The Electric Fund maintains a reserve account that has been used in the past to reduce the impact to electric customers of steep increases in the market price of fuel.
-The balance in this fund as of September 30, 2013, was approximately \$79.4 million.
+The balance in this fund as of September 30, 2014, was approximately \$82.3 million.